Pancit luglug recipe: Tasty shrimp and crackling pork

-This Pancit Luglug recipe is also known as rice noodles with a medley of toppings and sauce.
-Luglog literally means to dunk in water.
+If you’re wondering what this noodle recipe is, it’s the infamous pancit luglug recipe, which is also known as cornstarch noodles or rice noodles in some variations, with a medley of toppings and sauce.
+“Luglug” literally means “to dunk in the water,” “submerge,” or “rinse.”

-The name of this recipe refers to the actual act of dunking the freshly cooked noodles into the hot water to reheat them and then adding the sauce after.
+The name of this recipe refers to the actual act of dunking the freshly cooked noodles into hot water to reheat them.
+Then, you add the sauce after.

-The thin rice noodles can, or Bihon can also be used as a substitute for the thicker noodles that is used in making this Pancit Luglug recipe.
+The thin rice noodles (or bihon) can also be used as a substitute for the thicker noodles that are used in making this pancit luglug recipe.

 In this post we'll cover:

-The thin rice noodles or bihon does not need to be soaked.
+The thin rice noodles (bihon) don’t need to be soaked.

-The sauce and the toppings for this Pancit Luglug recipe are usually poured over the noodles and the topping is the beautifully arranged on a “Bilao” or a bamboo woven shallow round baskets.
+The sauce and toppings for this pancit luglug recipe are usually poured over the noodles, and the toppings are then beautifully arranged on a “bilao” or a bamboo-woven shallow round basket.

-Just before serving, the Pancit Luglug will be mixed thoroughly so that all the toppings and sauce will adhere to the noodles.
-There are calamansi scattered around the Bilao.
+Just before serving, pancit luglug will be mixed thoroughly so that all the toppings and sauce will adhere to the noodles.
+To add sourness to the already mouthwatering dish, calamansi is scattered around the bilao.

-The calamansi is squeezed in the noodles alongside the patis or fish sauce and some “Paminta” or ground black pepper.
+The calamansi is squeezed into the noodles alongside the patis (fish sauce) and some “paminta” or ground black pepper.

-Some popular toppings for the Pancit Luglug are Crumblings of Chicharon or Fried Pork cracklings and some sprigs of small onion leaves.
+Some popular toppings for pancit luglug are crumbled chicharon (fried pork cracklings) and some sprigs of small onion leaves.

-There are other versions of this Pancit Luglug Recipe where there are thin diagonal slices of kamias or balimbi placed as a topping or garnish.
+There are other versions of this pancit luglug recipe with thin diagonal slices of kamias or bilimbi placed as a topping or garnish.
 This is best eaten while still warm.